-The Emergency Working Capital Program loan is to reimburse for operating costs (rent/mortgage payments, utilities, and payroll) incurred for the months of March onward.
+The Emergency Working Capital Program loan is to reimburse for operating costs (rent/mortgage payments, utilities, and payroll) incurred for the months of March 2020 onward.
 There are no fees with this application and no closing costs.
-Interest rate is 0% until January 1, 2021 at which time the interest rate is 1%.
-Payments are deferred until January 1, 2021.
-Repayments are fixed at $150/month until the loan balance is repaid.
+Interest rate is 0% until January 1, 2022 at which time the interest rate is 1%.
+Payments are deferred until January 1, 2022.
+Repayments will be equal to $15/month for every $1,000 borrowed until the loan is repaid.

 For other federal, state and local resources available for businesses during the Covid-19 pandemic Learn more